The Zamboni (magazine): Organization structure

 The Zamboni is a student group funded by the TCU Senate.
 It has three main positions that operate and oversee the organization and development of the club and magazine: The editor in chief, the managing editor, and the editor-at-large.
 Up to two people are allowed to serve as co-editor in chief or co-managing editor at one time, and oversee most of the general organization of the magazine and organization.
-There is no limit on the number of members that may serve as editors-at-large at the same time.

 In spring 2015, the Zamboni rewrote its constitution to prepare for the next generation of humor content.
-The new board includes six positions: the editor-in-chief, managing editor, creative director, digital manager, publicity director, and editor-at-large.
+The new board includes six positions: the editor-in-chief, managing editor, creative director, digital manager, publicity director, and editor-at-large as well as assistant board positions.
 This restructuring focuses the Zamboni more on digital and multimedia content.

 Elections for positions are typically held at the end of the academic year in April or May.